 Not so very long ago, a person who wanted to research their family history using historical records needed to commit a great deal of time and effort to do so.
 They had to physically travel to a local archive, look up the record in question in a physical index, locate the file, view it on microfilm… hours and days swallowed up by grueling manual research.

 Those days are gone.
-On MyHeritage, not only can you access 11+ billion historical records instantly and from the comfort of your home, you don’t even have to do the research yourself: MyHeritage Record Matching™ technology does all the work for you.
+On MyHeritage, not only can you access billions of historical records instantly and from the comfort of your home, you don’t even have to do the research yourself: MyHeritage Record Matching™ technology does all the work for you.

 How it works